syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Offline-Installer.md

 # Installation using Offline Installer

+You can refer to the [Download](https://help.syncfusion.com/winui/installation-and-upgrade/download) section to download trial or licensed WinUI installer.

 ## Installing with UI

 The steps below show how to install the Essential Studio WinUI platform.

-1. Open the Syncfusion WinUI platform offline installer file by double-clicking it.
+1. Open the Syncfusion WinUI platform offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package

     ![Installer extraction wizard](Platform_images/Step-by-Step-Installation_img1.png)